Why Choose AHC?

 What about Accreditation?

-In as little as four weeks, a hypnotherapist can study, test, and attain practical skills in registered training programs that are certified by accreditation institutions such as ARCH Canada and The International Dental and Hypnotherapy Association.
 While standardizing and regulating vocational training institutions is necessary and important, there is clearly a difference between a therapist who has just been certified and a therapist who has used their training to practice their craft for many years.
 Experience, training, and proven, professional results are the most important distinguishing factors in assessing the skill and aptitude of your hypnotherapist; At AHC, reputation, experience, and accreditation are balanced forces.

 Customized, Client Centered Hypnotherapy